 - Having your child regularly use the restroom throughout the day.

-- Encourage your child to go to the bathroom as soon as they feel the urge rather than delaying.
+- Encouraging your child to go to the bathroom as soon as they feel the urge rather than delaying.

-- Use the restroom right before going to bed.
+- Using the restroom right before going to bed.

 Accidents happen.
 If you’re faced with the task of removing urine from a mattress, follow these steps for best results: